bn.h

 OPENSSL_EXPORT int BN_add(BIGNUM *r, const BIGNUM *a, const BIGNUM *b);

-BN_uadd sets r = a + b, where a and b are non-negative and r may be the same pointer as either a or b.
+BN_uadd sets r = a + b, considering only the absolute values of a and b. r may be the same pointer as either a or b.
 It returns one on success and zero on allocation failure.

 OPENSSL_EXPORT int BN_uadd(BIGNUM *r, const BIGNUM *a, const BIGNUM *b);